Parenteral Manual

 (For neonatal dosages, refer to Neonatal IV Drug Manual.)

-• If ineffective some references support third dose 0.3 mg/kg/dose (maximum 12 mg)
+• If ineffective, some references support a third dose: 0.3 mg/kg/dose (maximum 12 mg)

 • 6 mg by rapid IV bolus injection over 1-2 seconds

-• If not effective within 2 minutes, 12 mg can be given; repeat 12 mg bolus if needed
+• If not effective within 1 to 2 minutes, 12 mg can be given; repeat 12 mg bolus if needed

-- To be certain the solution reaches the systemic circulation, it should be administered at a peripheral IV site closest to a patient's heart.
+To be certain the solution reaches systemic circulation, it should be administered at a peripheral IV site closest to the patient's heart.

 Potential hazards of parenteral administration: